K2Ox0101/K2Ox0101/README.md

      Masters of Science in Cyber Security (WGU-WIP)

-- 🔭 I’m currently working on ISC2 CISSP
+- 🔭 I’m currently working on AWS/Azure Certifications
-- 🌱 I’m currently learning Python (Scripting)
+- 🌱 I’m currently learning Python (Scripting/Automating)
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/navidn">LinkedIn</a>
-- ⚡ Fun fact: I'm also a life long martial artist (muay thai), music producer, and gamer.</h1>
+- ⚡ Fun fact: I'm a life long martial artist (muay thai), music producer, and competitive gamer.</h1>

 <b><h2>My story</h2></b>
 I was one of the lucky ones to be born into the gentle arms of technology.
 I was a highly competitive gamer growing up (FPS games) & wanted the best machines to game on so by age 16 I was already building computers & selling them on ebay/craigslist.
 By age 25 I was a certified network engineer via Cisco CCNA studies & home labs rocking the old catalyst switches/routers.
 From there I started dipping my toes into hacking & cyber security.
 I graduated from CSUDH in 2019 with my bachelors in cyber security along with my security+ certification.
 I went on to work for SpaceX post-grad which was really cool!
 In 2022 I obtained my CySA+ and SecurityBlueTeam BTL1 while working as a cyber security analyst for the City of LA.
-Soon thereafter I landed a contract with UCI as their Information Security Architect and during that time I studied and passed the infamous CISSP.
+Soon thereafter I landed a contract with UCI as their Information Security Architect and during that time I studied and passed the infamous CISSP exam.
   <br><br>
   I feel like this is only the beginning! :)
 <!---